jbasen/Crestron-Hubitat-Integration/README.md

 The fields are actually 0d to 100d.
 This will be fixed the next time I update a new version but I wanted to let people know about the error.

+Version 3.7 - Added support for last update date/time strings to all modules so updae times can be monitored.
+(User Request)

 Version 3.6.2 - I haven't been able to find a solution to the problem setting the Maker API App PostURL field on a 3 series processor.
 So, to make this as painless as possible the code now only tries to set